Have you ever heard of Kasasa?

 If you have a standard 1% cashback credit card, we can take a guess at the cashback you’re giving up.
 If you make 12 transactions a month of $20 each, that’s $240.
 That’s $2.40 in cashback.
 Over 12 months, that’s $28.80 – let’s make it an even thirty dollars.

-The average online savings account will get you around 2%.
-With a Kasasa account, you may get 4% (First Financial Bank has one of the highest rates).
-That's a 2% difference.
+The average online savings account will get you less than 1%.
+With a Kasasa account, you may get above 2% (First Financial Bank has one of the highest rates).
+That’s a 1% difference.

 If your checking account balance is less than $1500, it’s a financial loss. (it may be better to go with the Kasasa Cash Back account)

-If your checking account balance is greater than $1500, it's a financial win.
+If your checking account balance is greater than $1500, it’s a small financial win.

 That’s the line, around $1500, not accounting for the hassle.